 - After the call, the return code variable contains a return code.

-- For more information on ECBs, see IBM manuals.
+- For more information on ECBs, see IBM documentation.